nadegeferket/TSA-QualityofLife/README.md

 ## Measuring and Mitigating Biased Inferences of BERT-based model
 In order to do this, the code of the paper On Measuring and Mitigating Biased Inferences of Word Embeddings (Dev, Li, Phillips, & Srikumar, 2019) is used.

+## Subjective Well-Being
+Once the classification is done, QoL needs to be substracted from these findings.
+For this we follow the multiple papers Iacus wrote about QoL.
+His code, however, is in R rather than Python as the rest of the research is.